tedneward/Azgaarnoth/Classes/Warlock/Celestial.md

 5th|Flame Strike, Greater Restoration

 ## Bonus Cantrips
-At 1st level, you learn the Light and Sacred Flame cantrips.
+At 1st level, you learn the [light](https://www.dndbeyond.com/spells/light) and Sacred Flame cantrips.
 They count as warlock cantrips for you, but they don’t count against your number of cantrips known.

 ## Healing Light
 At 1st level, you gain the ability to channel celestial energy to heal wounds.
 You have a pool of d6s that you spend to fuel this healing.
 The number of dice in the pool equals 1 + your warlock level.